“Is it not to share your food with the hungry

 Jewish tradition obliges the community to care for the weak and to provide its members with its basic needs.
 In the Bible we see the anger of the Prophets concerning economic injustice.
 On one hand Israel has adopted the international treaty on economic, social and cultural rights.
 But on the other hand hunger, poverty and unemployment in the country are growing steadily.

 RHR takes our values of helping the weak, caring for each other and mutual responsibility between the collective and the individual from the Jewish tradition.
 This tradition guides our activities, and similarly, according to the international treaties, we define our focus in the areas of economic and social justice.
 We use our unique voice as a rabbinical organization in order to unite the diverse groups within Israeli society around the vision of Jewish values in a mutual struggle for social and economic justice.

-RHR’s Hadera Rights Center helps the unemployed as well as those employed in part-time or full-time jobs with low wages.
+RHR’s Hadera Rights Center helps the economically vulnerable Israelis receive their social rights and entitlements.
+Our experienced and committed staff see clients on a walk-in basis and provide on-the-spot assistance, often helping them fill in paperwork, make phones calls or send faxes.
+We also employ a social justice lawyer who is available for consult on more complicated cases.
 Our clients draw from the local community in Hadera and from nearby Arab communities in Wadi Ara, but we also see people from all over the country.
 More on Hadera Right’s Center.

 Advocacy & Work in the Knesset